Skip to main content

 Taxable

-Examples of newly taxable products are e-cigarettes, vaping liquid of any substance even if it does not contain nicotine, and vaping apparel such as hoodies.
+Examples of taxable products are e-cigarettes, vaping liquid of any substance even if it does not contain nicotine, and vaping apparel such as hoodies.
 Repair parts, accessories, and charging devices that can only be used in vaping devices or are custom made for vaping devices are taxable.
 The content of vaping liquid is immaterial for the purposes of taxation.
 If a product is sold to be vaped, then it is taxable.
-Even CBD products are taxable if sold for vaping.
-Likewise, vaping devices sold for use with legal cannabis are taxable.
 Products manufactured from, derived from, or containing tobacco that are intended for human consumption continue to be taxable.

 Nontaxable